-20 Jul Keep Kids Moving all Summer Long
+20 Jul Keep Kids Active, Moving and Engaged All Summer Long

 Don’t fret!
 This is the perfect season to keep kids active and increase your own fitness level as well.
 Make a deal with your children that this summer will be the healthiest and most fun one yet, then brainstorm together for activity ideas.
 To help get you started, here are a few activities to add to your list.

 Dedicate one day each week of the summer to Park-a-Palooza!
 Pick multiple parks you love or have always wanted to visit and hit them hard.
 Set your timers for 30 minutes at each, then move on to the next one!
 Pack H20, healthy snacks and a blanket so you can break when hunger strikes.